Try our free ROI calculator. Discover your site's revenue potential.

 It doesn’t take a lot of effort to write keyword-optimized and well-written title tags.
 In this way, title tag optimization can be considered low-hanging fruit.
 Title tags that have relevant long-tail keywords and language that uses good persuasive copywriting principles play a real role in driving traffic and leads to your website.

-Best Practices for Writing SEO-Friendly Title Tags
+What Are Some Tips for Writing SEO-Friendly Title Tags?

 It’s important to remember that you don’t directly control how your title tag is displayed on the SERPs.
 Google and other search engines decide what title to give your web page based on a number of factors.
 The best you can do as a website owner is influence those factors and use best practices for writing title tags.